 Research your buyers’ persona and make sure the industry can become successful and don’t pick an overly competitive market.
 It will be tough to gain some traction.

-In this step, you want to shift your focus on a thorough analysis.
+In this step, you want to shift your focus to a thorough analysis.
 Research your industry.
 See who the big players in the game are.
 Research your possible future clients, what sites they visit, where they live, their hobbies and interests.
 That way, you will know how to reach your customers, whether with ads or blogs, maybe even videos, etc.

 - Website planning